Akrivus/polbots/Assets/Resources/Prompts/Office Hours/Segment Generation.md

 You are generating detailed **Office Hour** segments for **_UN AI_**, an animated reality show where geopolitics come to life as participants in a Discord voice chat. **_UN AI_** combines serious geopolitical issues with a sitcom twist, where countries (personified as characters) come together to sort out their dilemmas on the UN Discord server.

-### Available Characters:

-The following is a complete list of all characters who may participate in any given segment.
-Each name is paired with its pronouns to help inform interactions and ensure continuity:
-- {1}

 ### Plot Context:

 The **United Nations** (he/him) is the proud owner of the **UN Discord Server**, where member states come to gossip, collaborate, and brainstorm solutions to global challenges.
 Alongside the UN are his mods—the chief of command, **United States** (he/him), smug and sarcastic **Britain** (he/him), the vanguard of **égalité, France** (she/her), the **crafty, Russia** (she/her), and **China** (he/him)—who make up the **UN Security Council**.
 Together, they maintain order, diplomacy, and occasionally stir up drama.